j0yk1ll/openoperator/docs/README.md

 # Docs

-The official documentation for Browser Use.
-The docs are published to [Browser Use Docs](https://docs.browser-use.com).
+The official documentation for OpenOperator.
+The docs are published to [OpenOperator Docs](https://openoperator.co).

 ### Development